 Whereas in deeper powder, the Atomic's narrower waist and shorter length were a liability, in the bumps these qualities are advantages.
 We were pleased with how maneuverable they felt in undulating terrain.
 We could coerce them to turn quickly and exactly where we desired.
 They are soft enough to move well along the peaks and valleys of a mogul field, and they are forgiving if you don't make exactly the right move in exactly the right moment.
 The Atomic Vantage would make an excellent intro to bumps ski.

 Even if you think you may not venture off-piste for some time yet, the Vantage 90 Ti will provide you with stability and fun on the groomers alone.
 As long as you're only planning to delve into boot-top powder and softer crud, and you're not planning to ski at Mach 10, the Atomic is an ideal coaching ski.
-If you're already a hard-charging all-terrain mama, look towards the Rossi Soul 7 HD W, the Elan Ripstick, or the Kastle FX 95.
+If you're already a hard-charging all-terrain mama, look towards the Rossi Soul 7 HD W or the Elan Ripstick.

-At only $600, the Vantage 90 Ti is a steal.
+At one of the lowest price points in our review, the Vantage 90 Ti is a steal.
 You're getting a quality-made ski which, at the right ability level, should last you a number of seasons.
 It's a great deal, especially for someone looking to purchase their first pair of skis.

 The Atomic is a reliable and versatile ski for medium-ability level skiers seeking to explore new terrain.